lukaszmadrzynski/Website-Update/content/pages/why-us.md

           textAlign: center
     subtitle: >-
-      Discover the difference of traveling with a passionate, locally-rooted team committed to sustainable development in Yunnan, China, in the captivating regions of Lijiang and Shangri-La.
+      Discover the difference of traveling with a passionate, locally-rooted team committed to sustainable travel in Yunnan, China, in the captivating regions of Lijiang and Shangri-La.
     text: ''
     actions: []
     media: